 There are two ways to create an independent administration.
 The decedent can create one by providing for this in his or her will.
 Alternatively, if all of the heirs agree, they can agree to have the probate handled independently.

 Texas Estates Code Sec.
 401.001 authorizes a testator to provide for an independent administration of his estate.

-Most Texas wills contain a clause providing for independent administration, such as the following:
+Most wills drafted by Texas attorneys include a clause providing for independent administration, such as the following:

 I appoint _______________________ as independent executor of my estate to serve without bond, and I direct that no other action shall be had in the probate court in relation to the settlement of the person’s estate than the probating and recording of the will and the return of any required inventory, appraisal, and list of claims of the person’s estate.

 Conversely, a will may specifically provide that there shall be no independent administration, although that is rare.

 Sometimes a decedent’s will names an executor but the will does not provide for independent administration.
 Or the decedent dies intestate–i.e., without a will.

 In such cases, all of the heirs of the decedent may agree on having an independent administration.
 They have to record this in a written waiver that is filed with the court.
 The probate court will typically then enter an order granting independent administration and appointing the person, firm, or corporation designated by the heirs as independent executor, unless the court finds that it would not be in the best interest of the estate to do so.

 Removing the Independent Administrator